MohamedElashri/nrepo/README.md

 ## Models
 I usually put the latest models or the models that I personally use or aware of so it is not exhaustive.

+For simplicity, I assume 1 token ~ 3.5 English characters (including spaces and punctuation), this is a conservative average rather than a hard rule, since tokenization varies by model, text, and encoding.

 ## Privacy

 `nrepo` processes all files locally in your browser, ensuring your source code remains private and secure.